thefriedbee/GTFS2STN/README.md

 ## Run app using docker (recommented way)

-Download the docker file with command:
+Download the docker file from DockerHub with the following command:
 ```
 docker pull friedbee/gtfs2stn:latest
 ```